Surgery for Bone Cancer

 Removing all the lung metastases is probably the only chance for a cure.
 However, not all lung metastases can be removed.
 Some tumors are too big or are too close to important structures in the chest (such as large blood vessels) to be removed safely.
 People whose general condition is not good (due to poor nutritional status or problems with the heart, liver, or kidneys) may not be able to withstand the stress of anesthesia and surgery to remove metastases.

-For more information about surgery, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+For more information about surgery, see Cancer Surgery.